Magotchi/lpid-core-documents/LPID core documents.md

 ### Rule 13

 After the time period for responses has passed, and the Chair has been advised by enough Committee members to form a quorum that they have reviewed the petitions and responses provided, the Chair shall set a time for a meeting of the Committee to decide the matter at hand and notify the Committee in writing of such a time.
 Unless all Committee members who have not recused themselves request a physical gathering, the meeting shall take place by telephone or video conference, to be arranged by the Chair.
-When not considering matters during a State Convention, the Committee may by a two‐thirds vote deliberate in open session; other‐ wise, deliberations shall be in executive session.
+When not considering matters during a State Convention, the Committee may by a two‐thirds vote deliberate in open session; otherwise, deliberations shall be in executive session.
 However, any oral arguments shall be in open session, and any decision shall be rendered in writing, which written decision shall be public.
 The Committee may at its discretion offer to the petitioners and respondents an equal opportunity to make their arguments orally via telephone, video, or physical conference, under such rules as the Committee shall specify.
 Committee members who are unable to participate in the meeting shall retain the right to vote by electronic mail or phone, provided their vote is received by the Chair no later than 10 days after the meeting.

 ### Rule 14